Michael Keane (economist)

-Michael Patrick Keane (born 1961) is an American/Australian economist who is currently professor of economics and Australian Research Council laureate fellow at the University of New South Wales.
-From 2012 to 2017 he was the Nuffield Professor of Economics at the University of Oxford and a professorial fellow of Nuffield College.
+Michael Patrick Keane (born 1961) is an American-born economist; he is the Wm.
+Polk Carey Distinguished Professor at Johns Hopkins University.
+Keane was previously a professor at the University of New South Wales and the Nuffield Professor of Economics at the University of Oxford.
 He is considered one of the world's leading experts in the fields of Choice Modelling, structural modelling, simulation estimation, and panel data econometrics.

 He is also one of the world's leading economists by many measures of research productivity.
 Keane works in numerous areas including labor economics, econometrics, consumer demand models, marketing, industrial organization, health economics, and trade.

 He is currently a chief investigator of the Australian Research Council Centre of Excellence in Population Ageing Research (Cepar).
-From 2006–10 he was Co-Director of the Centre for the Study of Choice (CenSoC) at UTS.
+From 2006 to 2010 he was co-director of the Centre for the Study of Choice (CenSoC) at UTS.
 Keane became a dual citizen of Australia in 2010.

 Education and career

-Keane was born in Suffern, New York, United States, and graduated from Xavier High School in Manhattan in 1979.
-He received a B.S. degree from the Massachusetts Institute of Technology in 1983, and a Ph.D. from Brown University in 1990.
+Keane was born in Suffern, New York, United States in 1961.
+He graduated from Xavier High School in Manhattan in 1979.
+Keane received a B.S. degree from the Massachusetts Institute of Technology in 1983, where he was known as "Peachy" and played the bass guitar.
+He received a Ph.D. from Brown University in 1990.

 In 1993, he became a tenured associate professor at the University of Minnesota, and was promoted to full professor in 1996.
-He subsequently held full professor positions at New York University (1998–2001) and Yale University (2000-2006).
+He subsequently held full professor positions at New York University (1998–2001) and Yale University (2000–2006).

 In 2006, he moved to Australia to take up an Australian Federation Fellowship at the University of Technology Sydney.
 In 2011, he became an Australian Laureate Fellow at the University of New South Wales.

 Keane was elected a Fellow of the Econometric Society (2005), to the Council of the Econometric Society (2009), and a Fellow of the Academy of Social Sciences in Australia (2012).
 He was the recipient of the John D.C.
 Little award for the Best Paper in Marketing (1996) and the Kenneth J. Arrow Award for Best Paper in Health Economics (2008).
 In 2004–05, Keane was the Goldwater Chair of American Institutions at Arizona State University and, subsequently, has been a regular visiting professor there.